[Investigation] Is Luxembourg the weak link in EU and Nato security?

 But whether they did anything wrong or not, the optics alone were bad enough to damage trust among Nato friends.

-"It's a known modus operandi of Russian special services to use state firms to corrupt Western officials," said a Western intelligence contact, speaking on the condition of anonymity.
+"It's a known modus operandi of Russian special services to use state firms to corrupt Western officials," said a Western intelligence contact, speaking on condition of anonymity.

 "What's the difference how they [Knebeler and Schneider] share their knowledge?
 I'd do it orally — that way there's no trace of what was mentioned," the contact said.

-The Luxembourg problem first arose in 2016, when government reforms saw the its national vetting agency lose access to police records, making it impossible to see if candidates met legal criteria.
+The Luxembourg problem first arose in 2016, when government reforms saw its national vetting agency lose access to police records, making it impossible to see if candidates met legal criteria.

 The SRE's internal trade union wrote to Nato HQ in Brussels in 2018 to warn them, in correspondence later made public by Luxembourg's parliament.

-Nato replied saying Luxembourg had to meet "minimum standards " enshrined in EU accords, such as the the 1997 Agreement of the Parties of the North Atlantic Treaty for the Security of Information.
+Nato replied saying Luxembourg had to meet "minimum standards" enshrined in EU accords, such as the the 1997 Agreement of the Parties of the North Atlantic Treaty for the Security of Information.

 "The actions taken [by Luxembourg] do not support the spirit of the policy", a Nato official said.

-Nato's Office of Security (NOS) conducted an inspection in Luxembourg in 2019.

-But the Nato official also noted that vetting was part of "national prerogatives that fall outside of the remit of the NOS".
+But the Nato official also noted that vetting was part of "national prerogatives that fall outside of the remit of the NOS" — Nato's Office of Security.

 And some four years later — on 3 June 2022 — nothing had changed, when the SRE trade union wrote to Latvia's intelligence service, the Constitution Protection Bureau (SAB), to say Luxembourg was still dropping the ball.

-The SRE reacted by giving a "dishonourable discharge" to the trade union chief, Philippe Schaack, on grounds he had leaked its secrets to an unauthorised party (SAB).
+The SRE reacted by giving a "dishonourable discharge" to the trade-union chief, Philippe Schaack, on grounds he had leaked national secrets to an unauthorised party (SAB).

 "My only objective was to fix long-standing and officially acknowledged shortcomings in the national vetting procedures," Schaack, who is fighting the decision in a Luxembourg tribunal, told EUobserver.